 You may have folliculitis and not even know it.
-In fact, this common skin ailment is often misdiagnosed and therefore mistreated.
-Look at our guide to causes, treatments and whether or not it is contagious.
+This common skin ailment is often misdiagnosed and therefore mistreated.
+Look at our guide to causes, treatments, and whether or not it is contagious.

 Folliculitis is often mistaken for acne and then improperly treated.
-While acne is caused when hair follicles become clogged with dead skin cells and oil, folliculitis occurs when the hair follicle becomes damaged and then inflamed.
+While acne occurs when hair follicles become clogged with dead skin cells and oil, folliculitis occurs when the hair follicle becomes damaged and inflamed.

 Both ailments can produce similar red, painful bumps that may become filled with white pus.
 It’s no wonder many try acne medications on their folliculitis and then wonder why they do not see any results.

-Folliculitis is caused when the hair follicle becomes damaged.
+Folliculitis occurs when the hair follicle becomes damaged.
 This can happen in several ways.
-One of the most common is when the hair follicle gets damaged during shaving.
-This is known as ‘pseudofolliculitis barbae’ or, more commonly as ‘razor burn’.
+One of the most common follicle damage occurs during shaving.
+This is known as ‘pseudofolliculitis barbae’ or, more commonly, ‘razor burn.’

 Why do hairs become ingrown?

-Ingrown hairs are common in hair that is curly because the curl can cause the hair to grow into the skin rather than out.
+Ingrown hairs are common in curly hair because the curl can cause the hair to grow into the skin rather than out.
 Clogged hair follicles can also make it difficult for hair to grow out of the skin and forces hair to grow sideways.
 Shaving too close to the skin can also cause hairs to become ingrown.

 Do you want smoother skin after shaving?
 Check out 11 Ways to Prevent Razor Burn

 Ingrown hairs aren’t the only way that shaving can cause folliculitis.
 Any cut in the skin can leave hair follicles susceptible to bacterial folliculitis.
-This type of folliculitis is characterized by itchy, red bumps filled with pus.
-This occurs when a staph bacteria that lives on the skin is able to cause an infection through a break in the skin.
+Itchy, red, pus-filled bumps characterize this type of folliculitis.
+This occurs when staph bacteria on the skin can cause infection through a break in the skin.

 Hot Tub Folliculitis

-While many types of folliculitis are caused by damage to the hair follicle, others are simply spread by improper hygienic conditions such as ‘hot tub folliculitis or pseudomonas folliculitis.
+While many types of folliculitis occur due to damage to the hair follicle, others spread by improper hygienic conditions such as ‘hot tub folliculitis or pseudomonas folliculitis.